 Common Types of Heavy Equipment & Machinery Injuries

-While on-the-job injuries can range in severity, the sad reality is that accidents involving heavy equipment (e.g., skid loaders, bulldozers, cranes, lifts, etc.) often result in catastrophic injuries or even wrongful death.
+While on-the-job injuries can range in severity, the sad reality is that accidents involving heavy equipment (e.g., skid loaders, bulldozers, cranes, forklifts, heavy machinery, etc.) often result in catastrophic injuries or even wrongful death.
 Negligently operating heavy equipment can lead to accidents where someone becomes pinned or crushed, struck by an object, or even entangled in machinery.

-Cranes and scissor lifts can tip over, power tools can malfunction, and we’ve even seen incidents where safety guards were intentionally removed from machinery in a clear effort to put profits ahead of worker safety.
+Cranes and scissor lifts can tip over, power tools can malfunction, and we’ve even seen incidents where safety guards were intentionally removed from a machine in a clear effort to put profits ahead of worker safety.